DataSolutionSoftware/Home/README.md

 # Home

-our focused areas of software development but not limited to:
+Our focused areas of software development but not limited to:

 Digital Transformation